GiK/GIKPopoverBackgroundView/README.md

 GIKPopoverBackgroundView is a UIPopoverBackgroundView subclass which uses images similar to those found in UIKit to customise the background of a UIPopoverController.

 Unlike most other third-party implementations, GIKPopoverBackgroundView doesn't use separate background and arrow images, so the  appearance is seamless for all orientations.
+Images can be rendered by using a border color, a gradient from color, and a gradient to color, or they can be provided as files.

 ## Source Images